How to buy the best steam cleaner

 Cylinder steam cleaner

 Cylinder steam cleaners (also called barrel steam cleaners) have a main body, bendy hose, plastic tube and nozzle.
-They come with attachments for mopping floors and for a range of surface cleaning tasks.
-A well-equipped cylinder cleaner should be able to do all of the jobs or handheld cleaners and mops combined.
+They come with attachments for mopping floors and for a range of surface-cleaning tasks.
+A well-equipped cylinder cleaner should be able to do all the jobs of handheld cleaners and mops combined.

 They tend to be heavier than steam mops but, on average, giver longer steaming times.
 It can take between four and 12 minutes for them to heat the water in their tanks however, so they’re not ready to use as quickly as handhelds or steam mops.